Privacy Engineering in the Wild: Understanding the Practitioners' Mindset, Organisational Aspects, and Current Practices: Results

-Knowledge refers to all information that a person possesses or accrues on a particular field of study \cite{schrader2004knowledge}.
-Here, evidence of privacy knowledge is captured based on the practitioners' education, training, information resources, conceptualisations of privacy, familiarity with laws and standards, etc.

-Most participants were \textbf{highly educated} (70\%, $n=21$) with university degrees in computer science, information systems, computer engineering, or other related areas.
-Participants also held master degrees (36.7\%, $n=11$) and doctorate degrees (13.3\%, $n=4$) in IT-related fields.
-Three participants obtained a degree in other areas, and three participants declared themselves as self-taught professionals.
+Here, evidence of privacy knowledge is captured based on the practitioners' education, training, information resources, conceptualisations of privacy, familiarity with laws and standards, etc. Most participants were \textbf{highly educated} ($21/30$) with university degrees in computer science, information systems, computer engineering, or other related areas.
+Participants also held master degrees ($11/30$) and doctorate degrees ($4/30$) in IT-related fields.
+Three participants obtained a degree in other areas, and three participants declared themselves as self-taught practitioners.

-Forty per cent of the participants ($n=12$) also reported learning about \textbf{security and privacy in internal training and industry workshops}.
+Forty per cent of the participants ($12/30$) also reported learning about \textbf{security and privacy in internal training and industry workshops}.
 Privacy training in many companies was mandatory, mainly covering the organisations' internal privacy policies, industry-specific regulations (e.g., banking), and privacy regulations (e.g., GDPR). \begin{quote} \textit{``I got some training from my company, such as GDPR.
-I actually, I was familiar with that, because almost everyone have to take the training.
+I actually, I was familiar with that, because almost everyone has to take the training.
 And to take the test, everyone had to pass the test.''} (P03). \end{quote}

-Some participants were also encouraged by their organisations to join industry workshops.
+Some participants ($3/30$) were also encouraged by their organisations to join industry workshops and conferences.
 For instance, events, quizzes, and awareness programs hosted by the CERTs in their countries.
-Very few participants reported more in-depth training through internal webinars and recorded presentations, e.g., on the usage of data sets for machine learning and privacy design patterns (or ``The Little Blue Book'') \cite{hoepman2014privacy}. \begin{quote} \textit{``We have a [privacy] training program here to train more than 40,000 people in the company [...]
+Very few participants ($5/30$) reported more in-depth training through internal webinars and recorded presentations, e.g., on the usage of data sets for machine learning and privacy design patterns (or ``The Little Blue Book'') \cite{hoepman2014privacy}. \begin{quote} \textit{``We have a [privacy] training program here to train more than 40,000 people in the company [...]
 It has some different knowledge trails, depending on the person depending on the proximity that to work with personal information [...]
 And these trails are mandatory for every employee.''} (P17). \end{quote}